davidudofa/natterapp/README.md

 --------
 Challenge package sent can be found in server folder

-server.js: This configuration allows the use of express server to serve static files from the ‘dist’ folder in your app.
+server.js: This configuration allows the use of express server to serve static files from the ‘dist’ folder in the app.

 package.json edited to include node server.js